 The war on terrorism appears to have provoked a significant change in U.S. policy toward Azerbaijan - allowing the President to waive Section 907.
-Section 907 of the FREEDOM Support Act prohibits all aid to the government of Azerbaijan except for disarmament related assistance until the President determines that the Azerbaijani government is taking demonstrable steps to cease all blockades and other offensive uses of force against Armenia and Nagorno-Karabakh, the enclave of Armenian ethnic people which has sought independence from Azerbaijan (see CRS Issue Brief IB92109, Armenia-Azerbaijan Conflict).
-The Clinton Administration opposed Section 907 and asked Congress to repeal it.
-In the past, some Members of Congress suggested that the Clinton Administration waive the provision, using its broad authority under the Foreign Assistance Act, if it did not approve of it.
-However, domestic political considerations appeared to have discouraged such a move.
+Section 907 of the FREEDOM Support Act prohibits all aid to the government of Azerbaijan except for disarmament related assistance until the President determines that the Azerbaijani

-Congress has taken some steps to change the restriction.
+Congress took some steps to change the restriction.
 Beginning in 1994, there was a concern that the restriction would impede the delivery of humanitarian aid, which may be provided through private voluntary organizations (PVOs).
 A key problem was the need to utilize Azerbaijani government facilities, doctors, and transport to move and administer humanitarian supplies.
 In 1996, the FY1997 foreign operations conference report allowed PVOs to deal with the government to meet humanitarian objectives.